Yikai-Liao/symusic/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-And a [document](https://yikai-liao.github.io/symusic/) is also available.
-Not complete though.
+The canonical documentation is hosted on Read the Docs at [symusic.readthedocs.io](https://symusic.readthedocs.io/en/stable/).
+The legacy GitHub Pages mdBook remains available at [yikai-liao.github.io/symusic](https://yikai-liao.github.io/symusic/) for historical links only.

-## Documentation Roadmap
+## Documentation

-- The legacy mdBook (link above) stays online for historical reference but is no longer updated.
+- Read the Docs is the primary public documentation target: <https://symusic.readthedocs.io/en/stable/>.
-- The next-generation documentation for the 1.0 release is being rebuilt with Sphinx + MyST under `docs/`.
+- The documentation source for RTD lives under `docs/` and is built with Sphinx + MyST.
-- Build the new docs locally via `pip install -r docs/requirements.txt` followed by `sphinx-build -b html docs docs/_build/html`.
+- The legacy mdBook stays online for historical reference but is no longer updated.
-- Once the Read the Docs deployment is live, this README will point to the canonical URL.
+- Build the docs locally via `pip install -r docs/requirements.txt` followed by `sphinx-build -b html docs docs/_build/html`.

 ## Features